Four students talking in a seminar

 By studying each period through the lens of multiple disciplines, you will have the opportunity to acquire a multi-faceted picture of the past and explore connections between different aspects of British culture and society.
 In this framework giant achievements such as Shakespeare’s plays or Turner’s art can be understood not only as uniquely inspired works but also as products of their times and influences on future developments.

-The MSt in Literature and Arts (MLA) is a two-year, part-time course.
+The MLA is a two-year, part-time course.

 In year one, there are three compulsory five-day residences and one online module consisting of nine units (Core course two).